 Housing Discrimination and Housing Litigation

-A frequent lecturer on consumer protection and elder law and policy issues, he holds adjunct professorships at Georgetown University and Howard University School of Law.
-Rawle also authored a book review on the American Bar Association’s “Legal Guide for Americans Over 50” and he is a chapter author of the “Michigan Law of Damages and Other Remedies.”
-Rawle earned his a J.D., with honors, from the Howard University School of Law, where he was a member of the Howard Law Journal.
+A frequent lecturer on consumer protection and elder law and policy issues, Mr. Andrews holds adjunct professorships at Georgetown University and Howard University School of Law.
+He also authored a book review on the American Bar Association’s “Legal Guide for Americans Over 50” and he is a chapter author of the “Michigan Law of Damages and Other Remedies.”
+He earned his a J.D., with honors, from the Howard University School of Law in 1990, where he was a member of the Howard Law Journal.

-He is a member of the District of Columbia Bar, the Pennsylvania Bar, Phi Delta Phi International Legal Fraternity, the U.S. Senate Youth Alumni Association and Kappa Alpha Psi Fraternity, Inc. Rawle’s awards and recognition include, among others, membership in the Leadership Maryland Class of 2011 and the D.C.
+Mr. Andrews is an active member of the District of Columbia Bar; the American Bar Association; the National Bar Association; the Washington Bar Association; the Bar Association of the District of Columbia (voluntary bar); the U.S. Senate Youth Alumni Association; and Kappa Alpha Psi Fraternity, Inc. His awards and recognition include, among others, the 2016 Decatur W. Trotter National Humanitarian Award by the National Association of Black Veterans (NABVETS); the 2015 Pillar of the Province Award by the Eastern Province of Kappa Alpha Psi Fraternity, Inc.; the Leadership Maryland Class of 2011; and the D.C.
 Bar’s 2006 Pro Bono Lawyer of the Year Award.

 updated: September 29, 2016